 In 1947, Elizabeth married Prince Philip of Greece and Denmark.
 Their engagement was slightly controversial as Philip had no financial standing, was foreign-born (though a British subject), and had sisters who had married German noblemen with Nazi links.
 To marry Elizabeth, Philip had to give up his Greek and Danish titles and officially convert from Greek Orthodoxy to Anglicanism.

 Elizabeth and Philip were married on 20th November 1947 at Westminster Abbey.
 As Britain had not yet completely recovered from the devastation of the war, Elizabeth required ration coupons to buy the material for her gown.
-As of November 2020, Elizabeth and Philip will have been married for 73 years.
+At his death in April 2021, Elizabeth and Philip had been married for over 73 years.

 Elizabeth gave birth to their first child, Prince Charles, in 1948 (heir apparent since his mother's accession in 1952).
 Their second child, Princess Anne, followed two years later in 1950.

 From 1951 onwards, George VI's health declined, and Elizabeth frequently stood in for him at public events.
 The King died in 1952 and Elizabeth acceded to the throne, at the young age of 25.

 Elizabeth's coronation was held on 2nd June 1953 at Westminster Abbey.